Vimasha1/LoanBridgeApp/README.md

 # LoanBridgeApp

+© 2024 [FERNANDO W.S.V.].
+All Rights Reserved.
+This project is for demonstration purposes only.
+Unauthorized use, copying, or distribution is prohibited.

 Overview
 Loan Bridge App is a productivity-focused mobile application designed to streamline the loan application process.
 It allows users to manage loan-related tasks, upload required collateral documents securely, and receive timely reminders to stay organized throughout the application journey.